holycrap872/ucls-ms-intro-to-cs/CourseMaterials/01_scratch/03_tron/lesson_plan_day_2.md

     - Get started again
 - When finished, have rotate so can play other people's games
     - Allow to play 2 or 3 other games
+    - Play for one minute
+    - Look at code for 30 seconds to see if anything **specific** could be improved
 - Reflection
     - Important to accept feedback and improve
         - Helps find bugs